Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 We love Hanoi food!
 On our trips to Vietnam, where to eat in Hanoi is just as important as what to see in the city.
 The Vietnam food culture is delectable; the exotic flavors tantalize the palate and embolden visitors to venture further into the unfamiliar cuisine.
-Feasting on Hanoi street food is an essential city experience, but dining in a classic Hanoi restaurant can be an adventure as well.
+Feasting on Hanoi street food is an essential experience, but dining in a classic Hanoi restaurant can be an adventure as well.

 On our most recent visit to Vietnam, we were on a mission to eat the best food in Hanoi.
-We followed Vietnam foodie tips to well-established, top restaurants in Hanoi and took locals’ advice to seek out lesser-known eateries.
-To help other travelers to Vietnam, we compiled a list of the 11 Best Hanoi Foods – and where to eat them!
+We followed Vietnam foodie tips to top restaurants in Hanoi and took locals’ advice to seek out lesser-known eateries.
+To help other travelers to Vietnam, we compiled a list of the Best Hanoi Foods – and where to eat them!

 Best Hanoi Food